The ties that bind

 In 1787, Arthur Phillip led what was to become known as the First Fleet from Portsmouth's harbour.
 The following year the boats entered Port Jackson and the European settlement of Sydney began.
 In 1984, to commemorate this link, Sydney and Portsmouth signed a sister city agreement to develop and perpetuate economic, trading, cultural, educational and sporting links.

 2016 marks the 30th anniversary of the Sydney-Guangzhou sister city relationship, one of the City's most important and enduring partnerships, was founded on 12 May 1986.
-To celebrate and further develop this significant relationship, the City will hold a program of events in Guangzhou from Monday 30 May to Thursday 2 June 2016.
+To celebrate and further develop this significant relationship, the City held a program of events in Guangzhou from Monday 30 May to Thursday 2 June 2016.

 In 1993, Sydney signed its most recent sister city agreement, with the Tuscan city of Florence.